aletheon/eleutherios-website/README.md

 In this example, there is only one business managing each of the three forums.
 A doctor is managing, Mary's forum for a lump under her armpit.
 An insurance company is managing the doctor's forum for an insurance claim, and a radiologist is managing the insurers forum for a mammogram test.

-Eleutherios, changes this way of serving, by inverting or scaling the forum or request, so that more than one business can manage it.
+Eleutherios changes this, by inverting or scaling the forum, so that more than one business can manage it.

 ```bash
 Forum (Lump under armpit)